crs4/rocrate-validator/docs/14_graph_transformers.rst

 SHACL target which consumes its output.
 At minimum, verify that:

 * the source graph is unchanged;
+* profiles which do not request the transformer are unchanged;
 * consecutive transformers see their predecessors' output;
 * ordering is explicit when transformers depend on each other;
 * ontology and inference triples do not accidentally enter the intended scope;
+* private predicates do not invalidate closed shapes;
+* RDFLib datasets preserve default and named graph data;
 * representative large graphs remain within the project's performance budget.